apudiu/server-backup/README.md

         <td>backupSources</td>
         <td>y</td>
         <td>
             List directories (project/ websites).
-This must be immediate child of <strong>projectRoot</strong>.Only specified projects will be backed. <br>
+This must be immediate child of <strong>projectRoot</strong>.Only specified projects will be backed up. <br>
             If you specify a project here, corresponding project config should reside in <code>./config/[ip]/[backupSource[n]].yml</code>. <br><br>
             For ex: if your server ip is <code>192.168.16.18</code> and your website folder is <code>foo-website</code>.
 Then <code>foo-website</code> should be listed in this config and project config should reside in <code>./config/192.168.16.18/foo-website.yml</code>.
 You need to create it by copying existing one or customizing generated one
         </td>